Aidar5/nattoeng/docs/source/book/21_jinja2/3_whitespace_control.rst

      neighbor {{ ibgp }} update-source {{ bgp.loopback }}
      {% endfor %}

-Note the minus at the beginning of block two.
+Note the minus at the beginning of second block.
 Minus removes all whitespace characters, in this case, at the beginning of the block.

 The result will be: